jtb1137/cuisine-pursuit/README.md

     - Drop down for new/edit
 3. Implement Location
     - Drop down for new/edit
-4. Implement Food-Type
-    - Drop down for new/edit
 5. Implement Devise User with Omniauth
     - Add ability to save restaurant to a trip (list of related restaurants)
         - Create nested routes for Trips